How many people would step into a golden cage? How many American teenagers would leave their republic for a small kingdom?

 She had so much to worry about, he told himself, he would enable her to let go of it all.

-´My father's mother wants me to come and visit,´ Mia told Lilly.
+´My father's mother wants to come and visit,´ Mia told Lilly.

 ´Don't know.
 I mean, she never came to see me before right?
-And now she wants to meet me and I'm supposed to run?
 Besides, mum doesn't want her in our place.´

 ´Ah!
 So she's the evil mother-in-law huh?
 My mum gets red spots in her neck when dad's mum threatens to visit.
 Haha.
 Makes you worried for the future.
 Maybe boys should bring their mothers with them.
 You know, on dates.´